-It’s hot out there!
-Soon, you’ll be slipping behind the wheel of your car, starting the ignition and powering on the air conditioner.
-But what do you do if the car air conditioner is blowing hot air or, worse yet, not functioning at all?
+Summer time is in full effect and it is hot out there!
+Soon, you’ll be slipping behind the wheel of your vehicle, starting the ignition and powering on the air conditioner.
+But what do you do if the A/C is blowing hot air or, worse yet, not functioning at all?
+Forego the perspiration and get some inspiration—here are four tips on how to fix the air conditioner in you car:

 1. Examine the Cabin Air Filter

 Your car’s cabin has an air filter, which expedites the flow of air from the air conditioning system under the hood and into your vehicle’s interior.
+A clogged cabin air filter can severely limit the flow of air through the AC evaporator core.
+It’s easy to check your cabin air filter.
 That filter is located either inside your glove box, under the dashboard or under the hood.
+When in doubt refer to your vehicle owner’s manual for the exact location.
 Wherever it may be, locate it and pull it out.
 You will know that it is clogged if it is blackened and filled with debris.
 Replacing it may be all it takes to resolve your car air conditioner problem.

 2. Raise the Hood and Check the Condenser